snak3bite/oraclephpwizard/Install_OCI8_on_debian_11.md

 ```

 ## Unzip instantclient
-Make shure that they are located in /opt/oracle else move them there
+Make sure that they are located in /opt/oracle else move them there
 ```
 unzip instantclient-basic-linux.x64-19.12.0.0.0dbru.zip
 unzip instantclient-sdk-linux.x64-19.12.0.0.0dbru.zip